11 Sensory Activities For Kids Of All Ages

 7. Rainbow Rice

-This rainbow rice sensory activity allows toddlers to practice their motor skills, explore new textures and gives them a visually stimulating experience.
+This rainbow rice sensory activity lets kids flex their fine motor skills and explore textures, all wrapped up in a coloring, visually stimulating experience.
 Dyeing the rice is pretty simple as well.
 Just add some food coloring to the rice, distribute it around a plastic bag, and let it bake for a few minutes on a sheet pan.
 Eating Richly has all of the details on her site.

 8. Frozen Pom Poms